Zowe-Java-SDK/ZosShell/README.md

 ## Build And Execute

-Create a credentials.txt under the C:\ZosShell drive directory that contains a list of z/OSMF connections per line with a comma delimiter for connection values.
-You can specify drive location by changing the hard coded value in the code.
+Create a credentials.txt file under C:\ZosShell drive\directory location that contains a list of z/OSMF connections per line with a comma delimiter for connection values.
+You can change the drive\directory location by changing the hard coded value in the code.

 Format: